• Share this on:

 Tips:

 European buyers are increasingly trying to stand out from their competitors by focusing on their own image and design.
-To this end, they look for producers they can cooperate with to develop their own products; this is known as ‘co-creation’.
+To this end, they look for producers they can cooperate with to develop their own products.
+This is known as ‘co-creation’.
 With co-creation, it is extra important to showcase your special skills, production techniques and the variety of raw materials you work with.
-In addition to buyers for the consumer market, hotels can also be an interesting target market for customised developments (colours, logos, etc.).
+In addition to buyers for the consumer market, hotels can also be an interesting target market for customised developments with elements like company colours and logos.

 Tips: